freest-lang/freest-lang.github.io/getting started/shared-channels.md

 serve (Write s) = receiveAndWait @Int s ; ()
 ```

 If one would rather write a single function, then we may use the `match-with` destructor for external choice types.
-The match returns the contination channel, so that we may  `wait` for the other side to close the channel.
+The match returns the continuation channel, so that we may  `wait` for the other side to close the channel.
 ```
 cellServer : dualof SharedCell -> ()
 cellServer c =